This weight chart for Pomeranian puppies will help you find out exactly how big does a Pomeranian get.

 What Can Affect the Growth of My Pomeranian?

-If your Pom is a pure-bred dog, he’ll usually grow at the identical pace that’s mentioned in the chart.
+If your Pom is a pure-bred dog, he’ll usually grow at the same pace mentioned in the chart.

 Some Factors That Can Affect a Pom Puppy’s growth include: